 - Stain needs time to absorb into the wood but dries quickly, so avoid applying the stain in direct sunlight.

-- Before applying the stain, use tarps or painter’s tape to protect areas near the wood such as plants or the house's siding as needed.
+- Before applying the stain, use tarps or painter’s tape to protect surrounding areas.

 - Stir the stain thoroughly before application and pour into a paint tray.